Explainer

 Progress in Spending Federal K-12 Covid Aid: State by State

-States and school districts reported spending $4.3 billion in federal Covid-recovery funding in the month of February, bringing total expenditures to more than $145.3 billion—or 76.7 percent of Elementary and Secondary School Emergency Relief (ESSER) funds, according to the latest federal data.
+States and school districts reported spending $4 billion in federal Covid-recovery funding in the month of April, bringing total expenditures to nearly $152.3 billion—or 80.4 percent of Elementary and Secondary School Emergency Relief (ESSER) funds, according to the latest federal data.

 FutureEd’s state-by-state breakdown of the data shows that spending is uneven.
-Five states—Alaska, Arkansas, Iowa, Nevada, and Washington—have spent more than 85 percent of their ESSER allotments, and another nine have spent more than 80 percent.
-Three states remain below 65 percent.
+Washington leads by spending 90 percent of its allotment, followed by seven other states—Alaska, Arkansas, Iowa, Nevada, North Carolina, Oklahoma, and Texas—which have each spent more than 85 percent.
+Another 14 states have spent more than 80 percent.
+In contrast, only three states remain below 70 percent.

 The data do not capture money committed, but not yet expended, for contracts or projects such as capital improvements or long-term tutoring arrangements.
 We will update the chart when new information is available.